Felicity Huffman's Husband William H. Macy Once Spoke About College Application Stress

 The actor continued, "God doesn't let you be 18 twice.
 I know from casting, if you need a 25-, 26-year-old actress, there are a lot of them out there and they're really good.
 But if you need a 15-, 16-year-old actress, it's tough.
 Sofia looks young.
 I think this is an opportunity for her.
 But it's just my opinion, and we'll see what she wants to do, what Felicity thinks and how the chips fall."

-As for the couple's second daughter, 16-year-old Georgia Macy, "She's interested in politics, political science and pursuing that," Macy told the magazine.
+As for the couple's second daughter, "She's interested in politics, political science and pursuing that," Macy told the magazine.
 "She's in a very academic school and killing it."